 Timely Payouts Take Centre Stage

 Despite discussions about potentially retaining tips during busier periods to even out during slower months, the legislation mandates that tips must be passed on to employees by the end of the following month.
-This emphasises the principle that tips belong to workers promptly and are a gesture of gratitude from customers, not a guaranteed income.
+This emphasises that tips belong to workers promptly and are a gesture of customer gratitude, not a guaranteed income.

 Agency Workers: A Clearer Picture